Ne Zha (2019 film): Plot

-Ten days later, the Li household organizes a lavish birthday party for their son, inviting the townsfolk to attend.
+Ten days later, the Li household organizes a lavish birthday party for their son, inviting the townsfolk to attend while the boundary beasts keep an eye on the captive yaksha.
 Shen visits Ne Zha before the party and reveals the truth of Ne Zha's nature to him.
 Furious at his parents' deception, Ne Zha unleashes his true demonic form and nearly kills his father until Ao Bing intervenes.
 Feeling betrayed, Ne Zha leaves to await his fate.

-While thanking Ao Bing, Li discovers that he is the reincarnation of the Spirit Pearl.
-Knowing that if this is revealed, all of dragon kind will be condemned forever, Ao Bing acts on Shen's command.
-He creates a massive sheet of ice above the town, intending to bury the town and eliminate all witnesses.
+While thanking Ao Bing, Li discovers he is a dragon and the reincarnation of the Spirit Pearl.
+Knowing that if this is revealed, all of dragon kind will be condemned forever, Ao Bing acts on Shen's command, creating a massive sheet of ice above the town, intending to bury the town and eliminate all witnesses.
 Meanwhile, Ne Zha learns that when his father visited Heaven to plead for his life, he accepted an enchantment that would allow him to trade his life for Ne Zha's.
 Moved by his father's sacrifice, Ne Zha returns to the village to stop Ao Bing.
 Unleashing his full demonic form, Ne Zha defeats Ao Bing, but spares his life for being his only friend.

 When the heavenly lightning approaches, Ne Zha surrenders to his fate but is unexpectedly joined by Ao Bing.
 Linking hands, they unleash the Chaos Pearl's ability to absorb energy.
 Their mortal bodies cannot withstand the full energy of the strike and are destroyed, but with Taiyi's help, they survive as spirits.
 The citizens of Chentang Pass approach and kneel in gratitude to the two for saving them.

 In the mid-credits scene, the Dragon King vows vengeance on Chentang Pass for what happened to Ao Bing.
 The other three Dragon Kings of the Four Seas appear and use this as an opportunity to make a deal with him.
 Meanwhile, in an unknown location, a sneak peek of the movie Jiang Ziya is introduced.